Makeover Real-Man Quiche Recipe

 - In a large nonstick skillet, cook bacon over medium heat until crisp.
 Remove to paper towels with a slotted spoon; drain and crumble.
 In the same skillet, saute onions until tender.

-- In a large bowl, whisk the egg whites, egg, milk, cheese, spinach, onions, tomatoes, cornstarch, basil and pepper.
+- In a large bowl, whisk the egg whites, eggs, milk, cheese, spinach, onions, tomatoes, cornstarch, basil and pepper.
 Divide between pastries.
 Sprinkle with bacon.

 - Bake at 375° for 35-40 minutes or until a knife inserted near the center comes out clean.
 Let stand for 10 minutes before cutting.
 Yield: 2 quiches (8 servings each).